ansarimuhammadawais786-dev/House-Price-Prediction-using-Classical-ML-and-Deep-Learning/readme.md

 ### 6.1 Conclusion

-This project shows that  classical machine learning models, especially Random Forest, performs not well as compared to  Deep Learning on structured housing data.
+This project shows that  classical machine learning models,  performs not well as compared to  Deep Learning on structured housing data.
 Neural Networks are powerful, tree-based models are often more effective for tabular datasets with limited size.

 ### 6.2 Future Improvements